robertdj/r-dockerfiles/README.md

 # Test

-The `r-test` image is used as a *base* image for testing R packages and save test results in the JUnit XML format and code coverage in the Cobertura format.
+The `r-test` image is used as a *base* image for testing R packages.

-However, `r-test` does not run on it own -- you have to use `r-test` as a `FROM` image and copy the source of an R packages into `/home/shiny/package`.
-That is, include a Dockerfile with the following content in the top folder of your R package:

-    FROM r-test:3.5.0

-    COPY --chown=shiny:shiny . /home/shiny/package

-Any system requirements must be installed before the `COPY` line.
+The image has the [covr package](https://cran.r-project.org/package=covr), the [devtools package](https://cran.r-project.org/package=devtools), the [roxygen2 package](https://cran.r-project.org/package=roxygen2) and the [testthat package](https://cran.r-project.org/package=testthat) installed.

+To test a package in `r-test` copy it to the folder `/home/shiny/package` and run the script `/home/shiny/run_tests.R` to

+- Install the package and all its dependencies.
+- Run the tests and save the results in JUnit format in the file `test-results.xml`.
+- Compute code coverage and save the results in Cobertura format in the file `coverage.xml`.

 # Shiny